 Our aim is to deal with all matters in a timely and transparent manner that ensures all parties are treated fairly and in accordance with the FOI Act.
 The guiding principles for our Office are reflected in our Vision, Purpose and our Values:

-19 staff members (as of January 2017) are currently employed in the Office of the FOI Commissioner, providing skills and expertise across a range of disciplines.
-The staff assisting the FOI Commissioner are employed under Part 3 of the Public Administration Act 2004 to enable the FOI Commissioner to perform the Commissioner’s functions and exercise the Commissioner’s powers under the FOI Act.
+19 staff members (as of January 2017) are currently employed in the Office of the Information Commissioner, providing skills and expertise across a range of disciplines.
+The staff assisting the Information Commissioner are employed under Part 3 of the Public Administration Act 2004 to enable the Information Commissioner to perform the Commissioner’s functions and exercise the Commissioner’s powers under the FOI Act.
 Established to enhance openness and transparency in government in Victoria, our Office is a key part of the Government’s integrity reform program.